 Contact an Experienced Modesto Criminal Defense Lawyer for Help Fighting Your Case

 If you were recently arrested for petty theft, grand theft, robbery, burglary, carjacking or any other theft crime, reach out to the Law Office of Rebecka A. Monez for immediate assistance.
 At our Stanislaus County law firm, we proudly stand up for the rights of people charged with serious theft crimes, helping them ensure their arrest has as little impact on their future as possible.
-To learn more, and to schedule a free consultation with a Modesto criminal defense attorney today, give us a call at 209-488-4959.
-You can also connect with us through our online contact form.
+To learn more, and to schedule a free consultation today, call 209.554.6446 You can also connect with us through our online contact form.

 By Appointment Only – Located on the 5th Floor

 The Law Office of Rebecka A. Monez handles a wide range of criminal cases in state and federal court on behalf of clients from all walks of life.
 Some of the cases we handle most often include:

 The American Institute of Trial Lawyers is an invitation-only professional organization composed of premier trial attorneys from each state.
 These attorneys exemplify the very best qualities and qualifications of an attorney.
 Each attorney must meet stringent qualifications as a civil or criminal trial attorney.